Uneven bars: Evolution

-By the mid 1980s, routines had become so based on swing and release moves that the bars were moved even farther apart.
-The distance between bars increased even more as gymnasts developed difficult transition elements that required space, such as the Pak salto.
+By the mid-1980s, routines had become so based on swing and release moves that the bars were moved even farther apart.
+The distance between bars increased even more as gymnasts developed complex transition elements that required space, such as the Pak salto.

-For international elite level gymnasts, there is a required distance between the low and high bar, called FIG setting, where all elite level gymnasts must compete.
+For international elite-level gymnasts, there is a required distance between the low and high bar, called the FIG setting, where all elite-level gymnasts must compete.

-Of all the apparatus in women's artistic gymnastics (WAG), uneven bars is probably the one that has seen the most radical changes.
-Most elements from 1950s and 60s bars routines, such as the Hecht dismount and the Radochla somersault, are now completely obsolete and almost never used; others, such as the once-traditional beats and wraps, are impossible given the current diagonal separation between bars; and still others, such as static holds and the Korbut Flip, are not permitted under the current Code of Points.
+Of all the apparatus in women's artistic gymnastics (WAG), uneven bars are probably the ones that have seen the most radical changes.
+Most elements from the 1950s and '60s bars routines, such as the Hecht dismount and the Radochla somersault, are now entirely obsolete and rarely used; others, such as the once-traditional beats and wraps, are impossible given the current diagonal separation between bars, and still others, such as static holds and the Korbut Flip, are not permitted under the current Code of Points.

 In USAG levels 1–5, everyone in the same level performs the same compulsory routine.
-In levels 1-3 the gymnasts stay only on the low bar.
-Once the gymnast reaches level 4, she uses both the low and high bar.
-In levels 6 through Elite, gymnasts and coaches make up their own routines within specific requirements using both of the bars.
+In levels 1-3, the gymnasts stay only on the low bar.
+Once the gymnast reaches level 4, she uses both the low and high bars.
+In levels 6 through elite, gymnasts and coaches make up their own routines within specific requirements using both bars.

-In Gymnastics Australia gymnasts in levels 1-6 set routines that are scored out of 10.
-In levels 7-10, and elite, gymnasts perform optional routines that adhere to set guidelines that meet certain requirements.
+In Gymnastics Australia, gymnasts in levels 1-6 set routines that are scored out of 10.
+In levels 7-10 and elite, gymnasts perform optional routines that adhere to set guidelines and meet certain requirements.